 However, if you’re not looking to walk a lot, consider using public transportation and possibly purchasing a transportation pass.

 Prague is considered one of the safest cities in Europe outside of pickpockets (a concern most anywhere in Europe).
-I was very careful with my camera and bag and didn’t run into any issues with theft whatsoever.

 In fact, as a solo female traveler, I never once experienced harassment or even felt uncomfortable during the trip.
 I always seemed to be surrounded by tourists who were as eager to check out the sights as I was.